Perfecting Your Protein Intake

 When we think of protein, we often associate it with meat.
 Whilst meat is a good source of protein, it’s not the only source and it’s good to vary where you get your protein from.
 If you eat meat make sure that it’s organic or at least traditionally reared (grass fed with beef).
 Wild fish, free range / organic eggs, seafood, pulses and tofu are also good sources.

-Protein shakes and bars can be a useful way of adding easy to absorb protein into our diets.
-They are invaluable for vegans and vegetarians.
+Protein shakes and bars can be a useful way of adding easy to absorb protein into our diets, particularly for vegans and vegetarians.
 That said, it’s important to choose good quality products.
-Avoid protein powders and shakes with added sugars and artificial sweetners, flavours and colours.
-My personal favourites are Pulsin’s Brown Rice Protein (as tasteless as protein powders come and great for mixing into smoothies), Nature’s Plus Ketoslim (vanilla flavour and tasty to have alone, also contains added nutrients equivalent to taking a multivitamin) and SunWarrior (an acquired taste but a good quality, complete vegan protein powder).
-My favourite ‘clean’ protein bars are also from Pulsin’ – especially the Vanilla and Chocolate Chip.
+Avoid protein powders and shakes with added sugars and artificial sweeteners, flavours and colours.
+Discover the protein powders my team and I rate here.
+My favourite protein bars are from Pulsin’ – especially the Vanilla and Chocolate Chip.

 In the past there has been concern that a high protein diet is bad for our health, particularly the health of the kidneys.
-Too much or too little of anything isn’t good – even too much water can kill you!
+Too much or too little of anything isn’t good.
 As usual, the key here is moderation.
-In one review of studies, researchers analysed the evidence available on protein intake and concluded that: ‘protein restriction may be appropriate for treatment of existing kidney disease but there is no significant evidence for a negative effect of high protein intakes on kidney function in healthy persons’.
+In one review of studies, researchers analysed the evidence available on protein intake and concluded that: ‘protein restriction may be appropriate for treatment of existing kidney disease but there is no significant evidence for a negative effect of high protein intakes on kidney function in healthy persons‘.

 SARAH LAW